uikit/uikit-site/docs/pages/countdown.md

 ## Accessibility

-The Countdown component will handle setting the appropriate WAI-ARIA Role.
+The Countdown component handles setting the appropriate WAI-ARIA Role.

-The root element will have the role `timer`.
+The root element has the role `timer`.